bryanthowell-tableau/tableau_tools/README.md

 (3) PUBLISH TO SERVER, THEN USE THE REST API TO TRIGGER AN EXTRACT REFRESH IMMEDIATELY, THEN PUT ON A SCHEDULE

-## 3 tabcmd
+## 3 tabcmd - DEPRECATED
-The Tableau Server REST API can do most of the things that the tabcmd command line tool can, but if you are using older versions of Tableau Server, some of those features may not have been implemented yet.
-If you need a functionality from tabcmd, the `tabcmd.py` file in the main part of tableau_tools library wraps most of the commonly used functionality to allow for easier scripting of calls (rather than doing it directly on the command line or using batch files)
+At this time, there is nothing that only tabcmd can do (the author writes confidently, only setting up a later downfall).
+There is no reason to use this wrapper class for anything possible in the REST API.
+However, it remains if you do find you need some last remaining functionality from tabcmd.
+The `tabcmd.py` file in the main part of tableau_tools library wraps most of the commonly used functionality to allow for easier scripting of calls (rather than doing it directly on the command line or using batch files)

 ### 3.1 Tabcmd Class